Nick-Zhang1996/ROS2ppm/README.md

 ## ROS 2 PPM Proj
-This project aims to develop a firmware that allows an AVR based Arduino(connected to a PC via USB) to subscribe to rostopics and then generate RC compatible PPM signal that can be fed to a high frequency module, which acts as a transmitter to control RC cars/planes, etc.
+This project developed a system that allows an AVR based Arduino(connected to a PC via USB) to subscribe to rostopics and then generate PPM signal that can be fed to a high frequency module, which acts as a transmitter to control RC cars/planes, etc.

-The code is tested on 328p based Arduino Nano, Ubuntu Linux running ROS kinetic, built with catkin tools, using dasmikro ASF compatible tx module to control Kyosho Miniz cars.
+The code is tested on 328p based Arduino Nano, Ubuntu Linux running ROS kinetic, built with catkin tools, using dasmikro ASF tx module to control Kyosho Miniz cars.

 ## Usage
+* Connect a Xbox controller (or equivalent with modification) to computer via USB
+* Connect an Arduino, equipped with a PPM high freq module, loaded with firmware supplied, to computer via USB
+* `roslaunch ros2ppm demo.launch` will allow a paired mini-z to be driven with the controller

 ### Build
 Before using this package, you should have ROS, catkin tools, rosserial properly installed.

-You also need an catkin workspace initialized by `catkin init` (from catkin tools, not catkin_make suite in ROS.org tutorial) For more info on catkin tools click [here](https://catkin-tools.readthedocs.io/en/latest/index.html)
+You also need an catkin workspace initialized by `catkin init` (from catkin tools, not catkin_make suite in ROS.org tutorial)

+For more info on catkin tools click [here](https://catkin-tools.readthedocs.io/en/latest/index.html)

+#### Host computer side

-Clone this repo into your `catkin_ws/src/`, build with `catkin config --install`, then `catkin build` Source `catkin_ws/install/setup.bash`
+* Clone this repo, rosserial, and [rcvip_msgs](https://github.com/Nick-Zhang1996/rcvip_msgs) into your `catkin_ws/src/`, set the install flag with `catkin config --install`, then build with `catkin build`
+* Source `catkin_ws/install/setup.bash`

+#### Arduino side
+To compile ros compatible code on Arduino IDE,

-Generate headers for Arduino IDE, by running `rosrun rosserial_arduino make_libraries.py ~/sketchbook/libraries` assuming `~/sketchbook/libraries` is where your arduino library folder is.
+* first generate headers for Arduino IDE, by running `rosrun rosserial_arduino make_libraries.py ~/sketchbook/libraries` assuming `~/sketchbook/libraries` is where your arduino library folder is.
-Compile `ros2ppm_main.ino` with Arduino IDE and upload to Arduino.
+* Compile `ros2ppm_main.ino` with Arduino IDE and upload to Arduino.
+* PPM output is on pin D4

 You can setup catkin to automate this build/upload process but it's a lot of work for little benefit in my opinion.

 ### Running